A Spring Maintenance Checklist for Homeowners

 If your home has a chimney, inspect the brick or stones for any cracks, missing pieces, or if you notice plants growing out of them.
 You definitely want to be on the lookout for white residue on your chimney, or efflorescence.
 This means there is excess water in the chimney that is not being removed properly and can damage your chimney; efflorescence can also be green, yellow or brown.
 This can be tended to by a chimney professional.

 Perhaps the first thing that comes to mind when it comes to spring is evaluating your home’s outdoor areas and landscaping.
 Trim back branches or bushes that have become unwieldy, purchase your favorite flowers for the flower beds, throw fertilizer on the lawn, and get your home looking beautiful again.

 With spring comes healthy, green grass!
-If you keep your lawn looking fresh with a sprinkler system, now is a good time to check that they are working efficiently.
-Make sure they are spraying in the right direction, that windows and the walls of your home are not in the way, and that no sprinkler heads are broken or cracked.
-It is best to time your sprinklers to go off early or later in the day when it is cooler — in the midday heat, the water will evaporate and you will not see your desired results.
+If you use a sprinkler system, now is a good time to check it is working efficiently.
+Make sure sprinkler spray in the right direction, that windows and the walls of your home are not in the way, and that no sprinkler heads are broken or cracked.
+It is best to time your sprinklers to go off early or later in the day when it is cooler.
+In the midday heat, the water will evaporate and you will not see your desired results.

-Before you fire up your propane grill for the first barbecue of the season, make sure that the burner jets, gas hoses, and connections are all secure and not clogged up.
+Firing up your propane grill for the first barbecue of the season?
+Make sure that the burner jets, gas hoses, and connections are all secure and not clogged up.
 Also check that your propane is in good shape (and that you have enough for said barbecue!).
-If you are more of a charcoal griller, clean out the grill of ash and grease residue.
+If you are more of a charcoal griller, clean out the ash and grease residue.